Asset Holding Trust

 Yachts and Watercraft

-Pleasure vessels can have ownership issues.
+Pleasure vessels can have ownership issues too.
 People slip and fall while aboard which may have serious financial consequences.
 Do you own the yacht in your personal name the same as your other financial assets?
 This is financially hazardous.
 An LLC as the owner offers statutory protection yet has public visibility and state requirements.
 Your vessel owned by a Holding Trust can slow down or even stop lawsuits and liens because of their unique design.
-You can also safeguard the boat’s net value from your personal finance misfortunes.
+You can also safeguard the boat’s net value from your personal finances.
 Plus you get flexibility for quiet transfers.

 Ownership privacy remains your best ally.